sukhbirsekhon/Inventory-Management-System/README.md

 ## Install MongoDB Shell

-- Download the mongodbshell from this website: https://www.mongodb.com/try/download/shell
+- Download the mongodb from this website: https://www.mongodb.com/try/download/community (Follow default setup)
 - ![image](https://user-images.githubusercontent.com/43282559/146696780-7af3ccc8-2fab-44f2-8b02-471e6757b041.png)
 - Create `data` folder in C: folder (C:\)
 - Inside `data` folder create a new folder with a name of `db`
 - The ultimate path for the `db` folder should be `C:\data\db`
 - Now open command prompt and run this command: `cd C:\Program Files\MongoDB\Server\4.0\bin`
 - Run `mongod` command
-- Now open a new command prompt and run the same command: `cd C:\Program Files\MongoDB\Server\4.0\bin`
+- Now open a new command prompt and run the same command: `cd C:\Program Files\MongoDB\Server\4.0\bin` (The version number might be different for you.
+Find MongoDB folder in your Program Files folder and go to Server -> {version number} -> bin
 - Run `mongo` command

 ## Install Postman